patrickgus/gamesnet-app/README.md

   - username: testuser
   - password: Test123!

 Or you could make your own user profile if you like.
-You would just need to supply your full name, a username, and a protected password
+You would just need to supply your full name, a username, and a protected password.
 _We do not share any personal information with anyone else._

 ### Landing Page: